ACEs & Resilience Training

 Working toward a resilient community that prevents and reduces the effects of Adverse Childhood Experiences in Guelph and Wellington County.

-Promoting Resilience: A Science-Informed Approach to Decision-Making – this short course describes key information about ACEs and resilience that can be used by community leaders and decision-makers (e.g., boards of directors, elected officials, spiritual leaders) to inform strategic and fiscal decision-making to promote positive outcomes for children, youth, and their families.
+Promoting Resilience: A Science-Informed Approach to Decision-Making – this short course describes key information about ACEs and resilience that can be used by community leaders and decision-makers (for example, boards of directors, elected officials, spiritual leaders) to inform strategic and fiscal decision-making to promote positive outcomes for children, youth, and their families.

 Reducing Stress & Promoting Resilience in Young Children – this module explores the role that early learning and care staff have in helping to reduce the impact of stress and promote resilience in young children.